 Workshop Instructor | State University of New York, Cobleskill

-Workshop Summary: This intensive and interactive one-day training will cover the basic concepts, practices and “how to’s” of compost production.
+Workshop Description: This intensive and interactive one-day training will cover the basic concepts, practices and “how to’s” of commercial compost production.
 The course will provide a broad foundation for novice compost operators, managers and regulators and will refresh veteran composters on the underlying scientific principles.
-Subjects will include: Basic principles of composting, process insights, facility design and managing, feedstock properties, qualities of compost, odor control, major processing methods, and an overview of markets for compost.
+Subjects will include: Basic principles of composting, process insights, facility design and management, feedstock properties, qualities of compost, odor control, major processing methods, and an overview of markets for compost.